Gilbert Boafo Boahene: Career

 Boahene entered the administrative service as an Assistant Government Agent to the Kete-Krachi (Buem-Krachi) district in 1954, and was transferred to Keta in 1955.
 In 1955, he was put on appointment as Secretary to the Regional Officer in Ho and became the most ranking Gold Coast citizen in Trans-Volta Togoland.
 He performed the duties of persuading people in the Buem-Krachi, Kpandu and Ho districts of British Togoland to be integrated into Ghana at the 1956 British Togoland status plebiscite, together with his administrative colleagues.
 After which, in 1956, he became government agent to Jasikan and was sent again to Kete-Krachi in the same role after Ghana's Independence.

 After this period, he was attached to the High Commission of Ghana, London, and served as assistant director of Recruitment (Overseas) in the Ghana Civil Service.

 In 1963, he returned to the Establishment Secretariat in Ghana and was moved to the Ministry of Education as Principal Assistant Secretary.
 That same year in 1963, Boahene was posted on appointment as Secretary to the Public Services Commission chaired by K.G.
-Konuah, until 1967 and returned to the Higher Education Division of the Ministry of Education.
+Konuah, his former school principal.
+In 1967, he returned to the Higher Education Division of the Ministry of Education.
 He became principal secretary of the division in June 1968.
 He served on various committees and boards.
 Some of which are the councils of all three institutions of higher learning in Ghana which were; University of Ghana, Kwame Nkrumah University of Science and Technology and University of Cape Coast.

-In 1970 he was re-appointed secretary to the Public Services Commission, and in 1972 sent to the Greater Accra Regional Office as Regional Administrative Officer.
+In 1970 he was re-appointed Secretary to the Public Services Commission, and in 1972 sent to the Greater Accra Regional Office as Regional Administrative Officer.
 In 1974 Boahene was appointed Principal Secretary at the Ministry of Defense whose ministerial oversight was retained by the military head of state, General Ignatius Acheampong.
 In 1976 he was promoted to the grade of Senior Principal Secretary.
 That same year in July 1976, he was posted to the seat of government as Deputy Secretary to the Supreme Military Council in direct succession to the Secretary.
 He was subsequently made Secretary of the Supreme Military Council cabinet, a position he briefly held prior to the June 1979 revolutionary coup d'état that overthrew the Supreme Military Council government.
 He retired from the Civil Service in October 1979, prior to the coming into office of the Limann civilian administration.
 In 1979, Boahene was appointed a director on the board of directors at the Ghana Italy Petroleum company (GHAIP) now Tema Oil Refinery.

-He began studies at the Ghana School of Law in 1994.
-He was called to the Ghanaian bar in 1998 at the age of 74.
-In October 1998 he went into private law in Oboyang Chambers.
+In October 1998 he went into private law at Oboyang Chambers.